cocos/cocos-docs/en/getting-started/introduction.md

 ## Instructions for use

-Cocos Creator is a cross-platform application that supports Windows and Mac and can be launched by double-clicking.
-Compared to the traditional Cocos2d-x workflow, Cocos Creator can start creating game content or developing features immediately after launching without configuring the development environment.

-On the basis of data-driven workflow, the creation and editing of the scene becomes the core of game development.
+On the basis of data-driven workflow, the creation and editing of the scene becomes the focus of game development.
 The design work and functional development can be synchronized for seamless collaboration.
 Whether you're an artist, a designer, or a programmer, you can all click the **Preview** button at any point in the production process to test the latest state of the game in browser, mobile device simulators or physical device.

 Programmers and designers can now implement a wide range of division of labor, whether it is to build the scene first, then add functions, or to first produce functional modules and then combined debugging by designers, Cocos Creator can meet the needs of the development team.
 The properties defined in the script can be presented in the editor with the most appropriate visual experience to facilitate the content producer.

 Content resources outside the scene can be imported from outside, such as images, sounds, atlases, skeletal animations, etc. In addition, we are constantly improving the editor's production resources, including the currently completed animation editor, art People can use this tool to create very delicate and expressive animation resources, and can see the preview of the animation in the scene at any time.

+Supports both 2D and 3D game development with features that meet the specific needs of your various game types.
+Deep optimization of the editor experience and engine performance of pure 2D games and built-in support for middleware such as Spine, DragonBones, TiledMap, Box2D, and Texture Packer.

 Finally, the developed game can be published to each platform by one-click through a graphical tool, from design development to test release, Cocos Creator can handle everything for you.